-Over the past 30 years, CAC Manitoba has been active in rate regulation matters relating to Manitoba Public Insurance, Manitoba Hydro, Centra Gas, government cheque cashing and payday lending rates.
-In addition, the organization has extensive and intersecting regulatory experience before the Canadian Radiotelevision and Telecommunications Commission and the Manitoba Clean
+For more than 30 years, CAC Manitoba has been active in PUB rate regulation matters relating to Manitoba Public Insurance, Manitoba Hydro, Centra Gas, government cheque cashing and payday lending rates.
+In addition, the organization has extensive and intersecting regulatory experience before the Canadian Radio-television and Telecommunications Commission and the Manitoba Clean Environment Commission.

-Environment Commission.
 It takes pride in its long-standing record of quality, evidence-based advocacy.

-Over the past 30 years, CAC Manitoba has been particularly engaged in regulatory matters relating to Manitoba Public Insurance including by intervening in every General Rate Application, attending each technical conference, and participating in the Driver Safety Rating proceeding and the recent Special Rebate Applications.
+CAC Manitoba is particularly engaged in regulatory matters relating to Manitoba Public Insurance including by intervening in every General Rate Application and Special Rebate application, and by attending each technical conference held by the PUB.